akileswaran/mould-box-distance-measurement-projcet/README.md

   - client.write_single_register(0,1)
   - once you get the distance value type client.write_single_register(0,0)
   - alternate between the last two steps and you can keep measuring again and again
+> This Project is still a work in progress